Closing costs you should expect

 - Escrow Account

-At closing, the following taxes are usually paid (Learn more)
+At closing, these taxes are usually collected (More information)

 - Property Taxes